acwatt/beecensus/README.md

 | Apiary | a group of managed bee boxes |
 | Unit test | testing the smallest piece of code that can be logically isolated in a system using the smallest set of data to produce a valid result.
 Often a unit test will be set up as a test of a function, where the input is a single piece of data (e.g., an image) and the output is tested against what we know the output should be.
 See the Unit Testing section for more.|
 | ML | Machine Learning |
+| Object Identifier | an ML model to identify objects in an image.
+Can be use to identify one or many different types of objects and one or many objects of a any type.
 | Classifier | an ML model to classify an image into one of several categories.
 In this project, we will train a binary classifier to tell us if there is (or is not) any bee boxes in an aerial image. |